Australia prime minister attacks French leader's credibility | Politics

 A journalist asked why Morrison decided to leak the text message after Macron accused him of lying, but the prime minister did not directly answer.

-French officials said their government had been blindsided by the contract cancellation which French Foreign Minister Jean-Yves Le Drian described as a “stab in the back.”
+French officials said their government had been blindsided by the contract cancellation, calling it a “stab in the back.”
 Macron said this week the nuclear submarine deal was “very bad news for the credibility of Australia and very bad news for the trust that great partners can have with Australia.”
 Morrison said Macron's accusation of lying, which the prime minister denies, was a slur against Australia.
 Most Australian observers see it as a personal insult against Morrison.

-“I don't wish to personalize this, there's no element of that from my perspective,” Morrison said.

 “I must say that I think the statements that were made questioning Australia's integrity and the slurs that have been placed on Australia, not me — I've got broad shoulders, I can deal with that — but those slurs, I'm not going to cop sledging of Australia.
 I'm not going to cop that on behalf of Australians,” Morrison said.
 Sledging is a cricketing term for abusive needling of opponents.